unovue/radix-vue/docs/content/components/tags-input.md

   ]"
 />

-### Item Delete
+### ItemDelete

-The button that activates its associated content.
+The button that delete the associate tag.

 <PropsTable
   :data="[